Social Responsibility

 Back to Social Responsibility Overview

-Our commitment to citizenship goes beyond charitable giving and volunteerism.
+Our commitment to citizenship goes far beyond charitable giving and volunteerism.
 For us, being a good corporate citizen is also about listening to our neighbors and partners — and working to ensure our company is fully engaged in the communities where we live and work.
 Our engagement process varies widely based on the project, issue or group, and our stakeholders and partners include everyone from customers and suppliers to investors, employees, communities, policymakers and regulators, Indigenous communities, NGOs and nonprofits, universities and research projects.

 Everyday